asmblg/bloomberg-cities-data-socket/README.dev.md

       BLS_API_KEY=YourBureauOfLaborStatisticsAPIKey
       ```

-    - Account ID for Data Axel.
-This is typically your registered email address.
+    - Account ID and password for Data Axel.
+The ID is typically your registered email address.
       ```
       DATA_AXEL_ACCOUNT_ID=YourDataAxelUserName
-      ```

-    - Password for your Data Axel account.
-      ```
       DATA_AXEL_PASSWORD=YourDataAxelPassword
       ```
     - API key for Safegraph data download.
 Obtain from your key by setting it up with the Dewey Marketplace platform.